Results and Destinations

 As always the profile of our grades shows a very strong bias towards the upper range of grades.
-Excluding general studies, 76% of results were at grade C or better and 71% of these grades were either A*, A or B.
+79% of the A Level results were at grade C or better and 71% of these grades were either A*, A or B.

 These superb results reflect the hard work and dedication of our students and staff, and will enable the students to take their next steps with confidence.
-The outcomes in terms of students being placed at universities of their choice are exceptionally good this year.
+The outcomes in terms of students being placed at universities and high calibre apprenticeships of their choice are exceptionally good this year.

 Further information can be found on the Department for Education’s ‘Compare School Performance’ website.

 To be updated Autumn Term 2023.